yutaro-shirai/bingo-app/backend/README.md

 The gateway is configured with CORS enabled for development.
 In production, the origin should be restricted to your frontend domain.

-### Player Service

-The player service implementation is in progress with:
-- Player registration
-- Bingo card generation algorithm
-- Card state management

 ### Available WebSocket Events

 | Event | Direction | Description |